fdilke/bewl/notes/idris-mazes/idris-mazes.md

 # Generating mazes

-- I've been trying to learn Idris, a programming language which is like Haskell but more so
+- I've been trying to learn Idris, a somewhat bleeding-edge programming language which is like Haskell but more so

 - I (wrongly) decided I understood it well enough to try writing a program to generate mazes